MEET THE ARTISTS

 ANGELA SMITH KIRKMAN

 Angela Smith Kirkman has recently taken over the management of Paseo Pottery.
 She is a full-time volunteer in our gallery and has launched our new charitable mission.
 Angela is a ceramic artist and photographer with nearly thirty years of experience specializing in rustic dinnerware influenced by years of travel.
-She recently returned from a journey around the world during which she hiked the Inca Trail, snuck into a communist headquarters in Bulgaria, rode camelback through the Sahara, caught the swine flu in Istanbul, was chased out of the Grand Mosque of Uqba, lived on a vineyard in Portugal, taught at a tribal school in Rajasthan, biked through floating markets of Thailand, and communed with snow monkeys in Japan.
-Angela is excited to be back home in Santa Fe and to be harnessing her love for pottery to give back to the community.
+She recently returned from a journey around the world during which she hiked the Inca Trail, snuck into a communist headquarters in Bulgaria, rode camelback through the Sahara, caught the swine flu in Istanbul, was chased out of the Grand Mosque of Uqba, lived on a vineyard in Portugal, taught at a tribal school in Rajasthan, biked floating markets of Thailand, and communed with snow monkeys in Japan.
+Angela is excited to be back home in Santa Fe harnessing her love for pottery to give back to the community.

 Douglas Hough is a graduate of Pratt Institute School of Art in New York City where he majored in painting and paid his way through school by working for a production potter.
 He relocated to the land of entrapment in the 90s and has been on the Santa Fe art scene ever since.
 You may have seen his sculptures around town, perhaps even sipped an espresso from one of his hand-carved mugs at Vinaigrette.